cr0mbly/django-test-model-builder/README.rst

 **Providing custom values using the `with_` prefix**

-`with_` functions are dynamically generated, these are used to override defaults.
+:code:`with_` functions are dynamically generated, these are used to override defaults.

 .. code-block:: python